r5embed/r5embed/README.md

 testvector-compatible with the second-round submission to NIST.

-R5EMBED also optionally integrates with new SNEIK / BLNK2 family of lightweight permutation-based cryptographic primitives (at least 33% performance improvement over SHAKE and AES-GCM).
+R5EMBED also optionally integrates with new SNEIK / BLNK2 family of lightweight permutation-based cryptographic primitives (significant performance improvement over SHAKE and AES-GCM since the internal operations are sped up).
 We call these variants R5SNEIK.

-The aim of the project is to build a production-quality post-quantum cryptographic library that can serve as a basis for a wide range of new lightweight, high-performance cryptographic protocols.

 For a summary of performance and code size of all supported variants on Cortex M4, see the [benchmarks](./benchmarks.md) page.